IkigaiLabsETH/satoshis/README.md

 - **Learning from Interactions:** System learns from your market analysis patterns and preferences
 - **Enhanced Personalization:** Tailored responses based on your historical interactions and decisions
 - **Project Memory:** Remembers your current projects, research interests, and technical setup
+- **Memory Visualization:** Interactive panel to browse and search your stored memories
+- **Real-time Context Enhancement:** Every AI response is enhanced with relevant historical context
+- **Pattern Recognition:** System identifies successful analysis patterns and trading strategies

 **Bottom Line:** Supermemory MCP transforms GROK420 from a session-based tool into a persistent, learning AI companion that grows more effective with every interaction.
+The implementation provides a complete memory layer that enhances user experience while maintaining the sophisticated market analysis capabilities.

 ## 🆕 AI-Powered Stock Intelligence System